hanckmann/MiLight-Control-Interface/README.md

 The MiLight Control Interface is a powerful Python API to control MiLight LED bulbs and strips (White and RGBW).

 Development, updates, feature requests, etc. see [https://github.com/hanckmann/MiLight-Control-Interface](https://github.com/hanckmann/MiLight-Control-Interface).
+The Python code is tested on Python 3.x.

 The interface is an implementation of the LimitlessLED v4.0 Wifi Bridge Control Commandset which can be found in the documentation at [http://www.limitlessled.com/dev/](http://www.limitlessled.com/dev/).